csgillespie/efficientR/main.md

 ```

 Note the call to `set.seed` ensures anyone who runs the code will get the same
 random number stream.
-Alternatively, you use one of the many data sets that come with R - `library(help = "datasets")`.
+Alternatively, you can use one of the many data sets that come with R - `library(help = "datasets")`.

 If creating an example data set isn't possible, then use `dput` on your actual data set.
 This
 will create an ASCII text representation of the object that will enable anyone to recreate